ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 Set-OutlookSignatures requires **no installation on servers or clients**.
 You only need a standard SMB file share on a central system, and Office on your clients.

-A **documented implementation approach**, based on real life experiences implementing the script in multi-client environments with a five-digit number of mailboxes, contains proven procedures and recommendations for product managers, architects, operations managers, account managers and e-mail and client administrators.
+A **documented implementation approach**, based on real life experiences implementing the script in multi-client environments with a five-digit number of mailboxes, contains proven procedures and recommendations for product managers, architects, operations managers, account managers and email and client administrators.
 The implementation approach is **suited for service providers as well as for clients**, and covers several general overview topics, administration, support, training across the whole lifecycle from counselling to tests, pilot operation and rollout up to daily business.

 ## 2. Why choose Set-OutlookSignatures?